TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-11-01-decomposing-symfony-kernel-what-does-minimal-symfony-bundle-do.md

 ### 2. The Extension

 The Bundle class contains `createContainerExtension()` that further creates `AstralExtension`.
-What is that one doing?
+What is that extension doing?

 ```php
 namespace Symplify\Astral\DependencyInjection\Extension;